Malachi304/keystroke-biometrics-with-Deep-learning/ReadMe.md

 subject,sessionIndex,rep,H.period,DD.period.t,UD.period.t,H.t,DD.t.i,UD.t.i,H.i,DD.i.e,UD.i.e,H.e,DD.e.five,UD.e.five,H.five,DD.five.Shift.r,
 UD.five.Shift.r,H.Shift.r,DD.Shift.r.o,UD.Shift.r.o,H.o,DD.o.a,UD.o.a,H.a,DD.a.n,UD.a.n,H.n,DD.n.l,UD.n.l,H.l,DD.l.Return,UD.l.Return,H.Return

-subjects are labled s002-s057, my personal data is s060.
+subjects are labled s002-s057, new subject's data is named s060.
+>[!NOTE]
-To add more data, start from s061
+> To add more data, start from s061 or further

-NOTE: Subject is the label we are training for, rep and sessionindex are not important for training and may be redacted.
+Subject is the label we are training for with accuracy.
+Rep and sessionindex are not important for training and may be redacted before training, to avoid neurons using them as training data.
 The final 31 Categories are the features being passed to the model.

 ### PREPROCESSING: